LiangliangNan/Easy3D/ReadMe.md

 - Option 3: Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft Visual Studio).

 Don't have any experience with C/C++ programming?
-Have a look at [How to build Easy3D step by step](./HowToBuild.md).
+Have a look at <a href="https://github.com/LiangliangNan/Easy3D/blob/master/HowToBuild.md">How to build Easy3D step by step</a>.

 ### [Documentation](https://3d.bk.tudelft.nl/liangliang/software/easy3d_doc/html/classes.html)
+The documentation for Easy3D-v2.4.1 is available [here](https://3d.bk.tudelft.nl/liangliang/software/easy3d_doc/html/classes.html).

-You can also build the Easy3D [Documentation](https://3d.bk.tudelft.nl/liangliang/software/easy3d_doc/html/classes.html) from the source code.
+The Easy3D [Documentation](https://3d.bk.tudelft.nl/liangliang/software/easy3d_doc/html/classes.html) is an on-going effort with more and more details being added.
+You can build the latest Easy3D documentation from the source code.
-Easy3D uses [Doxygen](https://www.doxygen.nl/index.html) to generate documentation from source code.
-To build the Easy3D documentation, you first need to install Doxygen (please refer to the [Doxygen installation manual](https://www.doxygen.nl/manual/install.html) for more details).
+Easy3D uses [Doxygen](https://www.doxygen.nl/index.html) (`>= 1.8.3`) to generate documentation from source code.
+To build it from the source code, install [Doxygen](https://www.doxygen.nl/manual/install.html) first.
-Then switch on the CMake option `EASY3D_BUILD_DOCUMENTATION` in the main `CMakeList.txt` file.
+Then, switch on the CMake option `EASY3D_BUILD_DOCUMENTATION` in the main `CMakeList.txt`.
 Finally, build the `doc` target to generate the documentation.

 ### License